Registration for the EU-OSS

 When do I have to indicate that I am an electronic interface?

 An electronic interface is a taxpayer within the meaning of Section 3 para.
 3a (2) Umsatzsteuergesetz.
-This is a taxpayer who operates a platform, website etc. through which other taxpayers sell goods to consumers within the EU, and who is deemed to be the supplier of these sales per law.
+This is a taxpayer who operates a platform, website etc. through which third country companies sell goods to consumers within the EU, and who is deemed to be the supplier of these sales per law.
 Information on the rules for electronic interfaces in the sense of Section 3 para.
 3a (2) Umsatzsteuergesetz is available at m.no.
 382 of the Austrian VAT guidelines.

 How are premises and countries of departure to be registered?